Lokavec, Ajdovščina

 Lokavec ([lɔˈkaːʋəts]) is a settlement on the northern edge of the Vipava Valley northwest of Ajdovščina in the Littoral region of Slovenia.
 It lies below the slopes of Mount Čaven, below the Slano Blato Landslide.
 It includes the hamlets of Bitovi, Brith (or Britih), Čohi, Gorenje, Kuši, Lahovše, Loretovše, Mizinška Vas (Mizinška vas), Paljki (or Palki), and Slokarji.

 Name

 Lokavec was first attested in written sources in 1086 as Locunz and Locarizz.
 The name is derived from the adjective *lǫkavъ 'twisted, winding' or from the common noun *lǫkava 'curve, twist', perhaps originally a hydronym.

 History

 The discovery of Celtic grave sites in Lovavec shows that it was already settled in prehistoric times.
-The Celtic settlement there had a defensive structure built on Gradišče Hill.
+The Celtic settlement there had a defensive structure built on Gradišče Commons Hill (Gradiška gmajna, elevation: 215 m) in neighboring Ajdovščina.

 During the Second World War, German forces arrested all of the men in the settlement capable of bearing arms and sent them to perform forced labor.